Swift-AI/NeuralNet/README.md

 }
 ```

-Since manual training gives you direct access to the network's outputs, you have the ability to calculate error however you wish.
-In this example we calculate an averaged sum; more advanced applications might use Mean Squared Error, Cross Entropy or more complex functions.
+Note from this example that your network's cost function is a public property.
+This allows you to calculate error using the same function that's used for backpropagation, if desired.
 In addition, you have the ability to tune the network's `learningRate` and `momentum` parameters during training to achieve fine-tuned results.

 ## Reading and Modifying
 A few methods and properties are provided to access or modify the state of the neural network: